PaulRitaldato1/COP3530/README.md

 This is a quick refreshed on c++.

 ## Pre-processor
-First we will go over pre-processor directives.
+First, we will go over pre-processor directives.
 Im sure you have used \#include, \#ifndef, and \#define directives, but there are many more, and they are a lot more useful than you originally learned!
 Pre-processor directives:
 - Macros